yusufsonmez/YusufSonmez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on .NET technology and JavaScript
+- 🔭 I’m currently working on .NET technology

 - 🌱 I’m currently learning .NET Web Api

-- 👯 I’m looking to collaborate on .NET projects.
+- 👯 I’m looking to collaborate on .NET projects

 - 💬 Ask me about .NET